inno-devops-labs/F23-intro-course-labs/lab9/GitHub_Actions_Quickstart.md

 ## Task 1: Create GitHub Actions Pipeline

-This lab done on windows.
+Following the official GitHub Actions quickstart guide.

-1. Created a .github/workflows directory in my repo
+1. Created a .github/workflows directory in this used repo

-2. In the .github/workflows directory, I created a file named `github-actions-demo.yml`.
+2. In the .github/workflows directory, create a file named `github-actions-demo.yml`.

-3. Then I Copied the following YAML contents into the `github-actions-demo.yml` file:
+3. Then Copied the following YAML from the quickstart guide  into the `github-actions-demo.yml` file:
      ```yaml
     name: GitHub Actions Demo
     run-name: ${{ github.actor }} is testing out GitHub Actions 🚀